BonnieC929/galaxyproject_bonnie/README.md

-this is a website made for science project this is made to show different shapes of galaxy
+this is a website made for science project.
+The purpose of this website is to show different shapes of galaxy